If/When/How: Lawyering for Reproductive Justice

 What we do:

-Penn If/When/How provides direct legal service to clients in the form of judicial bypass counseling and clinic escorting.
 As a chapter of the national If/When/How organization, we provide legal research and advocacy support to organizations and community partners throughout the country, who are fighting to advance reproductive health, rights, and justice.
+We also provide direct legal service to patients seeking reproductive care to ensure they are informed of their rights.
+We strive to protect people’s reproductive right to access safe abortions and other necessary medical care.

 How we do it:

-We collaborate with Women’s Law Project, the Defender’s Association, Planned Parenthood, and the Philadelphia Women’s Center on pro bono projects to ensure access to safe, comprehensive, and affordable reproductive healthcare.
-We work with young people in Philadelphia seeking access to abortion and support the work of attorneys fighting to advance and protect reproductive rights in Pennsylvania.
+We collaborate with the Defender’s Association of Philadelphia, Planned Parenthood, the Philadelphia Women’s Center, and the Women’s Law Project on pro bono projects.
+We research and write public comments on proposed federal and state regulations that touch on a wide range of reproductive justice topics, such as education, food insecurity, healthcare, and gender identity.
+We work with people in Philadelphia seeking access to abortions and support the work of attorneys fighting to advance and protect reproductive freedom in Pennsylvania and beyond.

 How and when can I join: